JacekPardyak/resume/README.md

 ## Usage

+You can use these templates in: - RStudio - R Jupyter Notebook - Python Jupter Notebook

 The easiest way to use my templates is within Rstudio.
 Go to *File \> New File \> R Markdown*.
 Here, select any template you’d like to use.